 We’ve changed, again, the automation, the size, the scale many times, and we continue to learn and grow there

 Click&Brick businesses should take a close look at this prediction to introduce it in their own automation.
 When robot packaging arrives in full force, it will dramatically decrease the labor cost.

 Queues in IT keep growing and growing.
 Sometimes even a small change in the front-end requires weeks of coding.
 In contrast, single stack software enables huge changes in online stores, but requires only 1 line of a script.
 That’s why software based on single Tag-UI is growing in popularity.
 Growcode is one of them.

 In the past, ecommerce directors had to decide between major redesigns, or conversion rate improvement.
-But redesigns are often costly and conversion rate improvement is often not enough.
+But ecommerce redesign process is often costly and conversion rate improvement is often not enough.
 Now there’s a third option.

 So if you’re tired of sluggish IT improvements, but don’t want to invest in pricey redesigns, ecommerce optimization is a way for you.

 VR, also known as computer simulated reality, makes us feel as if we’ve entered a simulated environment.
-According to statistics, the world economic impact of virtual and augmented reality could be up to $2.5 billion.
+Virtual reality will create an even more personalized shopping experience for your customers.

 Samsung Gear VR and Oculus Rift transformer the gaming world – but how can you use this technology in the world of ecommerce?

 Well, sky is the limit.
 One of the possibilities is the opportunity to browse instore items, just as you could by visiting a regular shop.
 But, it would be personalized according to previous shopping experience, personal preferences, and shopping history.
 So every customer could have their own version of your shop.